The 12 Archetypes

 Goals:

 They are the grounding force, often overlooked but essential.
 Reminding us of the importance of humility, hard work and solidarity.
+The energy of the everymen has the talent to get the larger group going, a talent that should not be underestimated.

 Fears: